- Online — a class designed from the ground up so all students can attend the main class experience online.

-DU will be paperless for Fall Quarter 2020.
-Instructors must distribute and receive all assignments and class material electronically.
+All assessments for the 2020-2021 academic year will be delivered online and DU will be paperless for the 2020-2021 academic year.
+Instructors will distribute and receive all assignments and class material electronically.

 All members of the campus community will be six feet apart at all times.

-What is DU doing to ensure high-quality teaching and learning this fall?
+What is DU doing to ensure high-quality teaching and learning?

 This fall is dramatically different from the spring term when the faculty had fewer than 14 days to entirely change their courses and every course needed to be online.
-This fall, we divided our courses into in-person, hybrid/hyflex, and online.
+We divided our courses into in-person, hybrid/hyflex, and online.
 In-person classes were determined based on the high-impact outcomes of those courses.
 Hybrid/Hyflex was determined by the faculty members’ desire and capabilities.